 The Games for Cities programme hosts the first international conference with leading international ‘city-game’ design experts on 20 and 21 April in Het Nieuwe Instituut.
 Games for Cities, organised by Play the City and partners, aims to bring Dutch city-gaming practices into closer contact with international best practices.
 The programme combines keynotes on how city-gaming is the future of city-making with numerous city-game sessions.

 Historian and performer Amy Cimini visited the Netherlands as part of the Sonic Acts Festival, a thematic festival with a strong focus on contemporary and historical developments at the intersections of art, science, music and technology.
 She was invited as part of the Het Nieuwe Instituut's International Visitors' Programma.
 R&D researcher Katía Truijen did an interview.

 Round N Around is a collaborative research project between the University of Applied Sciences in Amsterdam (HVA citizen data lab), the University of São Paulo and Het Nieuwe Instituut.
 With the support of local biker communities, researchers and public managers, the project aimed towards better biking conditions in São Paulo.
 The results of the two workshops and the conference are presented in a publication.

 New Material Award: Design-led research as a driving force for a sustainable future

-The International New Materials network, which is founded by Het Nieuwe Instituut, visited the award ceremony during Dutch Design Week.
+The International New Materials network, which was founded by Het Nieuwe Instituut, visited the New Material Award's award ceremony during Dutch Design Week 2016.
 Carole Collet, professor in Design for Sustainable Futures and director Design & Living Systems Lab at Central Saint Martins University of the Arts in London, wrote an article in response to the New Material Award 2016.